andreatramacere/Geneva_CTA_group_JetSeT_Course/README.md

 will work with the version that we are using for the course, so you can use that documentation to get a feeling with the code

 ## code installation for version 1.2.0
+**to avoid conflict in dependencies use python version in this range [3.6,3.8]**

 ### create virtual env (optional but strongly suggested)
 - conda:

-  `conda create --name jetset python=3.7 ipython jupyter jupyterlab`
+  `conda create --name jetset python=3.7 ipython jupyter jupyterlab ipykernel`

   `conda activate jetset`

+  `conda install ipython jupyter jupyterlab ipykernel` (mandatory only if you did not create the environment)

 - pip: